 What Is a Tiny House?

 While the tiny house movement is rapidly growing in the US and the Netherlands in particular, many people still don't know much about tiny houses, or the social movement they have inspired.
 So what is a tiny house?
-Real estate code defines a tiny house as a dwelling that is 400 square feet or less in floor area excluding lofts.
-On a more general level, a tiny house is a small, portable dwelling designed with the aim of minimalism.
-Due to this goal, tiny houses generally display clever ways of utilizing space.
-Ideally, they are self-sufficient, or at least mostly so, and they function as full-time dwellings.
-While some tiny houses are mobile, not all are, and it is not a requirement.
+Real estate code defines a tiny house as a dwelling that is 400 square feet or less in floor area, excluding lofts.
+More generally, a tiny house is a small, portable dwelling with a minimalistic design.
+Because of this, these homes generally display clever ways of utilizing space.
+Ideally, they are self-sufficient (or mostly so) and function as full-time dwellings.
+While some of these homes are mobile, not all are and it is not a requirement.

-Traditionally, Tiny Houses are approximately 8' x 16' in size, with the purpose of promoting simple living for the sake of freedom from debt.
-Smaller home, bigger life.
-The typical Tiny House contains a living area, a sleeping loft, a kitchen, and a bathroom.
+Traditionally, they measure approximately 8' x 16' in size, promoting simple living for the sake of freedom from debt.
+Smaller home = bigger life.
+The typical tiny house contains a living area, a sleeping loft, a kitchen, and a bathroom.
 Many are built to be off-the-grid and self-contained, generating their own water and electricity.
-While many people build their own Tiny House, there are pre-fabricated options for sale.
+While many people build their own, there are pre-fabricated options for sale.

 What Is the Tiny House Movement?

-The Tiny House movement revolves around the philosophy of being content with having just the necessities on a physical level, and bring brought back to the essence of living.
+The tiny house movement revolves around the philosophy of being content with having just the necessities on a physical level and being brought back to the essence of living.
 The point is to create a healthy, environmentally friendly lifestyle that is as debt-free as humanly possible.
-This leaves the owner free to spend more time and money on building relationships and having memorable life experiences, rather than on rent and other material but unnecessary things in life.
+This leaves the owner free to spend more time and money on building relationships and having memorable life experiences, rather than on rent and other material, but unnecessary, things in life.

-The average home size has continued to grow over the years, as the average family size has begun to shrink.
-The Tiny House movement is about reconciling our ideals to our needs, and focusing on bigger lives and smaller spaces.
+The average home size has continued to grow over the years, even as the average family size has begun to shrink.
+The tiny house movement is about reconciling our ideals to our needs and focusing on bigger lives and smaller spaces.
 Things do not (or at least should not) make us happy.
 Life should make us happy.
-And Americans in particular have become disillusioned to the fact that having more expensive things means we are living a bigger, better life.
+And Americans in particular have become disillusioned with the fact that having more expensive things means we are living a bigger, better life.

 The movement grew more rapidly than anyone could have foreseen.
 There are books, TV shows, and movies on the topic, and about 40,000 people visited the first Tiny House Jamboree in 2015.
-The rest of the world soon took notice and began to follow in the footsteps of the American movement, and Tiny House builders and enthusiasts are popping up in Europe and across the globe.
+The rest of the world soon took notice and began to follow in the footsteps of the American-borne movement, and tiny house builders and enthusiasts are now popping up in Europe and across the globe.

 Types of Tiny Houses

-There is no universal size, shape, or layout to Tiny Houses.
+There is no universal size, shape, or layout.
 They come in the form of everything from log cabins to repurposed shipping containers to smaller versions of traditional houses.

 - Shipping Container Homes.
-Metal shipping containers are a common salvaged material used to construct Tiny Houses.
-Reusing these containers isn't generally cost effective, so they often ended up scrapped.
-Therefore, Tiny House manufacturers such as G-Pod have taken to using them as shells for dwellings.
+Metal shipping containers are a commonly salvaged material used to construct small, unique houses.
+Reusing these containers isn't generally cost effective, so they often end up scrapped.
+Therefore, tiny house manufacturers such as G-Pod have taken to using them as shells for dwellings.

 Benefits of Tiny House Living

 - Freedom.
-Tiny Houses offer owners the ability to move about as they please without having to sell and repurchase a home each time they relocate.
+Owners have the ability to move about as they please without having to sell and repurchase a home each time they relocate.
 This is particularly appealing to many Millennials, whose jobs are remote or who live a freelance lifestyle and don't need to remain stationary for work.

 - Money.
-Tiny Houses alleviate the debt problem that is plaguing our younger generations.
+Moving into a smaller house alleviate the debt problem that is plaguing our younger generations.
 On average, regular home owners spend 25 to 50 percent of their income on housing costs.
 Tiny House owners are able to take a large chunk of that income and use it for other expenses or luxuries such as traveling, taking more time off of work, or whatever else it is that is important to you in life.

 Disadvantages of Tiny House Living

 - Zoning.
 Codes and laws change from state to state, and sometimes from county to county within a single state.
-This means finding a place to set up your Tiny House legally can be a research-intensive endeavor.
-Many places consider Tiny Houses RVs, and therefore will not let you reside on a property in a "vehicle" for over 30 consecutive days.
+This means finding a place to set up your compact abode legally can be a research-intensive endeavor.
+Many places consider these small homes as RVs and therefore will not let you reside on a property in a "vehicle" for over 30 consecutive days.

 - Financing and Insurance.
-Finding financing and insurance for this type of structure can be a challenge, as the value of a Tiny House isn't easily determinable, and that many don't quite consider it a vehicle and don't quite consider it a house.
+Finding financing and insurance for this type of structure can be a challenge, as the value of the house isn't easily determinable, and that many don't quite consider it a vehicle and don't quite consider it a house.

 - Builders.
-Finding a Tiny House builder you can trust can be a challenge.
+Finding a suitable builder you can trust can be a challenge.
 In such a new industry, there aren't many builders with extensive enough experience, and many of the people who will offer to work for you will never have built a Tiny House before.